BDC Hamburger Icon

 If, after reviewing your records, you can find no indication that you simply forgot to enter the transaction, you should contact your bank to get more details about the transaction, including copies of canceled checks or bank transfer details.

-You can use these details to try to confirm whether it was a payment you actually intended to send and just failed to note.
+You can use those details to try to confirm whether it was a payment you actually intended to send and just failed to note.
 If you still don’t recognize the payee or the specific transaction, contact your bank’s fraud department right away.

-This process is a bit more complicated, but once you reconcile all of your internal transaction records, it basically involves ensuring each individual transaction is broken down properly in your books.
+The process is a bit more complicated, but once you reconcile all your internal transaction records, it basically involves ensuring each individual transaction is broken down properly in your books.
 Each transaction should be reflected at least twice in your internal records: once in a cash account and once as a credit or debit to a liability or equity income.

 TipBottom line